Counselling for Men

 “I can’t turn my mind off, it’s keeping me up at night.”

-“I thought I was having a heart attack, but the doctor told me it was actually a panic attack.”
+“I thought I was having a heart attack, but the doctor told me it was an anxiety attack.”

 “I’ve got to figure out how to make some changes in my marriage or it’s over.”